rlevitsky/spr/README.md

 # Slack Power Reporter (spr)
-Slack Power Reporter - simple program which reads your battery status from sysfs and publish changes at your Slack profile.
+Slack Power Reporter - simple program which reads your battery status from sysfs and publishes change at your Slack profile.

 ## Recuirement